Luckbox314/luckbox314/README.md

 ## Hello there 🤲
 I Studied Software Engineering at [Pontifical Catholic University of Chile][4].
-I Also was an exchange student at [Tokyo University][14] for one semester.
+I also was an exchange student at [Tokyo University][14] for one semester.

 ## Notable experience
 1. Intern at [Forcast][1] during summer 2021.